-- When planning for 2005/06, Internal Audit identified approximately 150 separate auditable areas within the Council's four Directorates (Chief Executive's/ Environment and Development/ Education and Culture/ Social Services, Health and Housing).
-In our detailed support records, many of these areas are further divided into functions, which include establishments, operations etc. We had selected 100 areas for attention during the year.
-This objective was fully achieved. - We planned to undertake 1580 rechargeable working days for the year our actual output was 1760.
-The increased output was mainly achieved through keeping a tight check on management and administration time.
-Our non-rechargeable days were 708, against an original estimate of 869. - 200 reports (100 draft and 100 final) were issued and responded to during the course of the year.
-Over half of our reports were completed within the originally allocated time, and a similar percentage issued within 14 days of the audit ending.
-Whilst we do try to cover additional issues arising during the course of an audit, we also have to ration the time allocated by making a measured judgement. - Over 500 recommendations were made in our reports almost all of them were accepted for implementation, and there were no serious disputes arising. - Satisfaction rating from our post audit questionnaires was 100%. - The quality of our work was confirmed in the Review of Internal Audit, conducted by our external auditors.
+- When planning our risk based approach for 2006/07, Internal Audit identified approximately 150 separate auditable areas within the Council's four Directorates (Chief Executive's/ Environment and Development Services/ Children's Services/ Adult Services), and Six Town Housing).
+In our detailed support records, many of these areas are further divided into functions, which include establishments, operations etc. We had selected 95 areas for attention during the year.
+This objective was fully achieved. - We planned to undertake 1,690 rechargeable working days for the year our actual output was 1,818.
+The increased output was mainly achieved through savings on non-rechargeable areas.
+Our non-rechargeable days were 805, against an original estimate of 910. - 196 reports (98 draft and 98 final) were issued and responded to during the course of the year.
+Over half of our reports were completed within the originally allocated time, and a third issued within 14 days of the audit ending.
+Whilst we do try to cover additional issues arising during the course of an audit, we also have to ration the time allocated by making a measured judgement. - Almost 500 recommendations were made in our reports and 98% of them were accepted for implementation, and there were no serious disputes arising. - Satisfaction rating from our post audit questionnaires was 100%. - The quality of our work was confirmed in the Review of Internal Audit, conducted by our external auditors.
 They concluded that "Internal Audit is an integral part of Bury MBC and contributes to the overall control arrangements".
 They listed a number of areas of good practice and assessed that I.A. had met 9 out of 10 standards, and partly met the remaining one.
-(N.B. standards from the Chartered Institute of Public Accountancy Code of Practice for Internal Audit). - 39 specialist audits were conducted (estimate 41). - 97 key controls were examined, in 12 key control areas, as agreed with our external auditors. - 75 key performance indicators were examined. - 32 unplanned investigations were conducted. - The cost of the Section was under budget (i.e. £406k compared to the budget of £431,400), and equates to £230 per rechargeable day.
+(N.B. standards from the Chartered Institute of Public Accountancy Code of Practice for Internal Audit). - 56 specialist audits were conducted. - 85 key controls were examined, in 9 key control areas, however we were unable to carry out our key control work in two areas, the Main Accounting System and the Treasury Management (Loans and Investments) System.
+These two systems were not audited due to the introduction of the new accounting systems.
+However, they are now receiving attention in the 2007/08 audit plan. - Over 50 key performance indicators were examined in addition to those reviewed as part of planned audit work throughout the year. - 25 investigations were conducted. - The cost of the Section was under budget (i.e. £392k compared to the budget of £403,300), and equates to £216 per rechargeable day. - Our colleagues in the Benefits Fraud Team received 1,316 referrals during the year and accepted 291 for investigation with a further 136 being referred to the DWP for them to investigate.
+The number of these cases that were proved to a criminal standard amounted to 73, with over 140 individuals interviewed under caution.
+These cases led to a demand for £103,000 to be recovered.
+If these cases had been allowed to continue, the potential loss to the taxpayer doesn't bear thinking about.